 You may know Nevada as one of the most recent states to legalize recreational marijuana, but it’s always had a complicated relationship with cannabis.
 After all, medical marijuana in Nevada was legalized all the way back in 2000, so what happened?

 The Nevada Legislature dragged their feet, and no workable structure for commercial medical marijuana sales was set up until 2014.
-The first dispensary finally opened in 2015, a long wait for medical patients!
+The first dispensary finally opened in 2015, a long wait for medical consumers!

 How Do I Apply For A Medical Marijuana Card?

-If you have a debilitating condition you believe can be managed with medical marijuana, the first thing you’ll want to do is head to the Medical Marijuana Program login page to create an account.
+If you have a debilitating condition, the first thing you’ll want to do is head to the Medical Marijuana Program login page to create an account.

 (Tip: You’ll need a high-quality front and back scan or photo of your driver’s license or state ID, as well as enter your social security number.
 Be sure to have these on hand to ensure the process goes quickly.)

 After traveling to the Nevada Medical Marijuana Program login page, you can create and download your personal medical marijuana card application.
 You do have to print the document and fill it out since the next steps are to get your physician to sign the Physician’s Statement confirming your eligibility.
 Then you must get the whole thing notarized.

 Once you’ve got everything signed and stamped, you can scan and upload the completed application to your Medical Marijuana Program account.
 Approval can take as little as 24 hours!